 This section of the Citizen Participation Plan explains how the City will communicate and take comment from the public under expedited procedures in the event of a public health emergency or disaster and upon direction from HUD.
-These expedited procedures can apply to drafting, proposing, or amending a consolidated plan, annual action plan, or the citizen participation plan.
+These expedited procedures can apply to drafting, proposing, or amending the ConPlan, AAP, or the CPP.

 Public Comment.
-The proposed draft plan or amendment shall be made publicly available for a public comment period of no less than five (5) days.
+The proposed draft plan or amendment shall be made publicly available for a public comment period of no less than five (5) days unless otherwise determined by HUD (e.g., waiver, regulation, writing, etc.).